 If the NBN has arrived in your area and you’re looking for the best value plans to choose from, you’ve got plenty of options – but these are some of the most popular deals around at the moment:

 We’re really big on this superb-value broadband bundle from Telstra because it basically provides everything you need to get connected and get streaming your favourite shows for a single price.
-The $99/month plan gets you a rock-solid 50 Mbps NBN connection on Australia’s largest broadband network, a home phone line with unlimited calls, the latest Telstra Smart Modem with automatic 4G wireless backup, the Telstra TV 3 streaming box plus 10,000 Telstra Plus rewards points to put towards some new toys, and a whole bunch of perks including cheap movie tickets.
-It’s hard to beat this bundle for value considering you also get a free connection fee worth $99.
-Speaking of entertainment, Telstra is Australia’s #1 NBN provider for Netflix streaming and all internet plans also include a whole month of Foxtel Now free of charge.
-And as a postpaid consumer you even get three months of free BINGE subscription for more streaming choices.
+The $99/month plan gets you a rock-solid 50 Mbps NBN connection on Australia’s largest broadband network, a home phone line with unlimited calls, the latest Telstra Smart Modem with automatic 4G wireless backup, the Telstra TV 3 streaming box (which also scores you 20,000 Telstra Plus points).
+It’s really hard to beat this bundle for value considering you get a free connection fee worth $99, three months of free BINGE, and one month of Foxtel Now free subscription.
+Guaranteeing Telstra’s capacity for streaming, they were also named as one of Australia’s #1 NBN provider for Netflix streaming according to the latest ISP Speed Index.

 Southern Phone Unlimited Turbo NBN